Nintendo of America, Inc. v. Blockbuster Entertainment Corp.

 Nintendo of America, Inc. v.
-Blockbuster Entertainment Corp. was a 1989 legal case related to the copyright of video games, where Blockbuster agreed to stop photocopying game instruction manuals owned by Nintendo.
+Blockbuster Entertainment Corp. is a 1989 legal case related to the copyright of video games, where Blockbuster agreed to stop photocopying game instruction manuals owned by Nintendo.
 Blockbuster publicly accused Nintendo of starting the lawsuit after being excluded from the Computer Software Rental Amendments Act, which prohibited the rental of computer software but allowed the rental of Nintendo's game cartridges.
 Nintendo responded that they were enforcing their copyright as an essential foundation of the video game industry.

 The dispute began in the late 1980s, when video rental shops began to rent computer software to capitalize on the growing software industry.
-This practice was legal thanks to the first-sale doctrine, which allows anyone to distribute an instance of a copyrighted work that they have legally purchased.
+This practice was legal, thanks to the first-sale doctrine which allows anyone to distribute an instance of a copyrighted work that they have legally purchased.
 To stop the rental of software, the United States Congress was lobbied by the Software Publishers Association, as well as Microsoft, the WordPerfect Corporation, and Nintendo.
 The Video Software Dealers Association offered a compromise to the Software Publishers Association, promising to support a prohibition on software rentals if they still allowed the lucrative game cartridge rentals.
 A draft of the new rental protection bill passed through the Senate Judiciary Committee, prohibiting software rentals for computers while allowing stores to rent Nintendo game cartridges.
 With no legal remedy to stop the rental of their games, Nintendo sued Blockbuster for reproducing their copyrighted game manuals.
-Blockbuster quickly ended the practice, and decided to hire third-parties to create replacements for any lost or damaged manuals.
+Blockbuster quickly ended the practice, and decided to hire third parties to create replacements for any lost or damaged manuals.
 They settled the lawsuit with Nintendo a year later.

 Soon after the settlement, the United States Congress passed the Computer Software Rentals Amendment Act prohibiting software rentals, excluding Nintendo cartridges from similar protections.
 Although Nintendo criticized the game rental business, they came to accept it, even working with Blockbuster to offer exclusive rental versions of their games.
 The first-sale doctrine was eventually subverted by end-user license agreements, which describe that the consumer is purchasing a singular, non-transferable license to the software, thus limiting the sale of used software.

 Background

 Facts

 In 1985, Nintendo released the Nintendo Entertainment System in North America, and the video game console quickly became a commercial success.
-By 1989, it was estimated that 15 million homes in America were in possession of a Nintendo product; this estimation raising to 20 million in consideration of the post-Christmas season.
-Compute! reported that Nintendo had sold seven million NES systems in 1988 alone, almost as many as the number of Commodore 64s sold in its first five years.
+By 1989, it was estimated that 15 million homes in America were in possession of a Nintendo product, and this estimate rose to 20 million in the post-Christmas season.
+Compute! reported that Nintendo had sold seven million NES systems in 1988 alone, almost as many units as the 1982 Commodore 64 sold in its first five years.
 By the end of the decade, 30% of American households owned the NES, compared to 23% for all personal computers.
 Industry observers concluded that the NES's popularity had grown so quickly that the market for Nintendo cartridges was larger than that for all home computer software.